c2siorg/GSoC/GSoC-2023/06-Partik-Singh-NodeCloud.md

 - Created a transformer for the Linode code generation module
 - Created a transformer for the Oracle code generation module
 - Performed unit testing for the code generation modules
-- Updated the generator config file with sutaible Oracle and Linode Services
+- Updated the generator config file with suitable Oracle and Linode Services
 - Finalized the plugin for the Linode and Oracle Provider
-- Improved documentation explaining the Directory Structure, flow of tool and details of Oracle and Linode
+- Improved documentation explaining the Directory Structure, flow of tools, and details of Oracle and Linode
-- Wrote Examples for implemented Linode and Oracle Services for Nodecloud
+- Wrote Examples for implementing Linode and Oracle Services for Nodecloud

 ### Issues Created
 - Add Dummy Classes for Linode  (#**[162](https://github.com/leopardslab/nodecloud/issues/162)**)